Stamford General Information

 The Stamford Superior Court

-The Stamford Superior Court is located at 123 Hoyt Street in Stamford.
-It is located directly adjacent to the Stamford Police Station.
+The Stamford Superior Court is located at 123 Hoyt Street.
+It is located directly adjacent to the Police Station.
 The courthouse houses the civil court, family and divorce courts, criminal courts, juvenile arrest court, motor vehicle and traffic court, small claims court, and complex litigation court.
 Housing and landlord-tenant court is located in Norwalk Superior Court, GA20.
 If you are arrested for a misdemeanor or felony in Stamford, Darien or Greenwich, then you will be required to appear in Stamford Superior Court to fight your charges.

-The Stamford Superior Court Criminal Docket – Part A & Part B Arrests
+Superior Court Criminal Docket – Part A & Part B Arrests

-You will find the best Stamford criminal lawyers and attorneys working within the hallways and courtrooms of the Stamford Superior Court criminal dockets.
+You will find the best attorneys working within the hallways and courtrooms of the Stamford Superior Court criminal dockets.
 If you are arrested for a serious felony crime in Darien, Greenwich, Westport, Weston, Wilton, Easton, New Canaan, Norwalk or Stamford, then your case will likely be heard in the “Part A” docket located at the Stamford Superior Court Judicial District at 123 Hoyt Street.
 There is an elite team of approximately six Part A prosecutors and district attorneys who only prosecute these Part A cases, which generally include Stamford, Norwalk, New Canaan, Darien and Greenwich arrests for murder, manslaughter, rape, sexual assault, child pornography, larceny, burglary and robbery crimes.
-These prosecutors have years of experience is prosecuting these types of cases so it is always a good idea to consider hiring the best Stamford criminal lawyers to fight a Part A case for murder, rape, sexual assault, child pornography or larceny.
+These prosecutors have years of experience is prosecuting these types of cases so it is always a good idea to consider hiring the best attorneys to fight a Part A case for murder, rape, sexual assault, child pornography or larceny.

 Many New Canaan, Westport, and Wilton arrests will begin in the Norwalk Superior Court Part B docket but will later be transferred to Part A Stamford because of the seriousness of the charges.
 During your first court appearance in Norwalk Superior Court for a serious felony, you will be asked to sign an acknowledgement form that your case is being transferred to Part A in Stamford.
 This is not an admission of guilt of any kind whatsoever; rather, it is just a routine form that people charged with Part A crimes in Norwalk court are asked to sign.
 Once a case is transferred to Part A in Stamford, it is rarely returned to Part B.